2024

 A grower in your area might have kept some pepper plants from an early sowing.
 I ordinarily grow more than I can sell, so I keep a few dozen potted peppers well into the summer for customers who regretted not planting them earlier.

 Another option is to start seeds in early summer.
 Raised in containers all season and properly fertilized, these plants grow fruits during the summer and continue as long as outdoor conditions favor growth.
-It helps to let the plants root into the soil under the pots.
+It helps to let the plants root into garden soil under the pots.
 This way, their roots can explore the soil for moisture and nutrients.

 Later, you’ll sever the roots from each of the drainage holes, one at a time, giving the plant time to adjust before autumn arrives.
 The leaves probably will wilt somewhat as you cut the roots at the drainage holes, but less severely if you remove some of the foliage.
 For vigorously growing plants, it would be a good idea to cut back some of the stems by mid to late summer.

-Look for plants without symptoms of disease, including wilt and heavily spotted or discolored leaves.
-Remove old pale or insect-eaten foliage.
-Inadvertently, a few small potted peppers hang around here, undernourished and barely alive, with some reduced to just a few leaves.
+Inadvertently, a few small peppers hang around here in their market packs, undernourished and barely alive, with some reduced to just a few leaves.
 Plants often can be restored to a healthier state with proper potting and pampering, as long as the roots have not been severely compromised.

 Tip #2: Transplanting Potted Peppers